-I wanted to see a service that was sustainable with everyone involved feeling valued.
-I wanted to attract the right people who see care as a vocation, and important necessity in helping people to lead their final years with dignity and maybe a new zest for life!
+I wanted to see a care service in Devon that was sustainable with everyone involved feeling valued.
+I wanted to attract the right people who see care as a vocation, and an important necessity in helping people to lead their final years with dignity and maybe a new zest for life!

 To make the business entirely client-led, consumers would need:

-Overall, it had to feel a good experience in what is an intrusive but necessary service.
+Overall, it had to feel like a good experience in what is an intrusive but necessary service.

 - I wanted clients to have the ability to add companionship and other social aspects of enabling them to remain living in the comfort of their own home.

-I wanted to attract the best, vocational people to provide the care and support services and I knew that that would be hard to find in a sector that undervalues it health care assistants on a minimal wage.
-If you need care and help at home you needed a valued person.
+I wanted to attract the best, vocational people to provide the care and support services and I knew that that would be hard to find in a sector that undervalues its health care assistants on a minimal wage.
+If you need care and help at home in Devon, you needed a valued person.
 Someone who sees care differently.
-Someone who values and feels valued themselves in providing care.
-Taking that we can tick all the boxes – DBS, references, experience, qualifications, training and on-going support – I wanted to attract pleasant, friendly and professional people.
+Someone who values and feels valued in providing care.
+Taking that we can tick all the boxes – DBS, references, experience, qualifications, training and ongoing support – I wanted to attract pleasant, friendly and professional people.
 The litmus test being that we only register those that I’d want looking after me or a loved one.
-So to be able to develop a sustainable business model, (no care givers = no clients = no business) the care-givers would have to earn significantly more and be joining a network that valued its carers, something outside of the norm, where carers could develop their career in care and flourish themselves.
+So to be able to develop a sustainable business model, (no caregivers = no clients = no business) the caregivers would have to earn significantly more and be joining a network that valued its carers, something outside of the norm, where carers could develop their career in care and flourish themselves.